-If you are not a US citizen but have residency status and commit an aggravated crime in the United States, it’s highly likely that you’ll go through the judicial system before you are ordered to attend an immigration hearing.
-As the length of your sentence is likely to influence the eventual outcome of your immigration hearing.
-This is due to the fact that if you serve more than a year in jail for a crime such as theft, you’ll be eligible for deportation but if you are sentenced to a shorter period of confinement, you may be allowed to stay in the US.
+Suppose you are not a US citizen but have residency status and commit an aggravated crime in the United States.
+In that case, you’ll likely go through the judicial system before you are ordered to attend an immigration hearing.
+This hearing will dictate the length of your sentence.
+This outcome is because if you serve more than a year in jail for a crime such as theft, you’ll be eligible for deportation.
+But if you are sentenced to a shorter period of confinement, you may be allowed to stay in the US.

-If you serve jail time for an aggravated felony, upon your release from prison, you’ll likely receive a letter that will summon you to an immigration hearing.
-At this point in time, the judge will read out the charge against you, after which point you’ll be able to state your case as to why you believe that you should be able to remain in the United States.
+If you serve jail time for an aggravated felony, you’ll likely receive a letter summoning you to an immigration hearing after your release.
+At this point, the judge will read out the charge against you.
+After that, you’ll state why you should be able to remain in the United States.

-If at the end of your immigration trial the decision is made that you’ll be deported back to the nation which you came from, you will not need to serve further jail time.
-As deportation is a punishment in itself and doesn’t require any further jail time.
-This is especially true if you already served jail time in the United States for committing a serious crime.
+If your immigration trial decides you’ll be deported back to the nation you came from, you will not need to serve additional jail time.
+Deportation is already a punishment in itself.
+This is especially true if you’ve been imprisoned in the US for committing a serious crime.

 Entering The US Illegally Or Overstaying Your Visa

-If you are caught by law enforcement, trying to get into the US illegally at a port of entry such as an international airport, you will not serve jail time in a US prison.
-Instead, you’ll be immediately sent back to the country from which you entered the US.
+If you are caught by law enforcement trying to get into the US illegally at a port of entry, such as an international airport, you will not serve jail time in a US prison.
+Instead, you’ll be immediately sent back to the country where you entered the US.

-The situation is a little different if you enter the United States legally on a short-term visa and fail to leave the country by the expiry date on your temporary visa.
-In this case, you still won’t be jailed for committing a crime but you will be transported to a deportation center where you will be kept, perhaps against your will until a decision has been made about your deportation.
-Which will occur at the end of an immigration trial.
+The situation is different if you enter the United States legally on a short-term visa and fail to leave the country before it expires.
+In this case, you still won’t be jailed for committing a crime, but authorities will transport you to a deportation center.
+It may be against your will, but you must wait out in this facility until a decision is made after your immigration trial.

-If you are not deemed as a runaway risk, there is a small chance that you may be released from your deportation center on bail.
-Which is a great idea as while detention centers are not jails they offer a very basic standard of living that you may not be used to.
-However, if you fail to turn up to your primary immigration hearing, which is the first of the two hearings in your trial, you will be sent back to a detention center and will face harsher penalties for failing to turn up to your hearing.
+If you are not deemed a runaway risk, there is a chance that you may be released from your deportation center on bail.
+This is a better option as while detention centers are not jails, they offer a fundamental standard of living.
+However, if you fail to attend your primary immigration hearing, you will be sent back to a detention center.
+You will then face harsher penalties for avoiding your hearing.

-For example, the judge will take into account the fact that you absconded from your hearing when they make their verdict.
-So it’s definitely highly advisable to ensure that you turn up to your scheduled immigration hearings on time if you do post bail to avoid spending time in a detention center.
+For example, the judge will consider how you absconded from your hearing when they decide.
+So it’s highly advisable to ensure you turn up to your scheduled immigration hearings on time if you do post bail to avoid spending time in a detention center.